thephpleague/omnipay/README.md

     $request->setReturnUrl('https://example.com/payment/complete');
     $response = $gateway->authorize($request);

-*Feedback Wanted*: Let me know which option you think provides a nicer API or more flexibility.
+**Feedback Wanted**: Let me know which option you think provides a nicer API or greater flexibility.

-In payment requests, the `$source` variable can be either a `CreditCard` object, or a string `token` which has been stored from a previous transaction (see the Token Billing section below).
+In payment requests, the `$source` variable can be either a `CreditCard` object, or a string `token` which has been stored from a previous transaction for certain gateways (see the Token Billing section below).

-When calling the `completeAuthorize` or `completePayment` methods, the exact same arguments should be provided as when you made the initial
+When calling the `completeAuthorize` or `completePurchase` methods, the exact same arguments should be provided as when you made the initial
-`authorize` or `purchase` call.
+`authorize` or `purchase` call (some gateways will need to verify for example the actual amount paid equals the amount requested).
+Is there any situation where the `CreditCard` object may need to be passed to a `completePurchase` call?

-At this point, you may be wondering the difference between gateway settings, `CreditCard` fields, and `$options` on the `purchase()` method:
+At this point, you may be wondering the difference between gateway `$settings`, `CreditCard` fields, and `$options` on the `purchase()` method:

-* Gateway settings are settings which apply to all payments (like gateway username and password).
-Generally you will store these in a configuration file, or in the database.
+* Gateway `$settings` are settings which apply to all payments (like the gateway username and password).
+Generally you will store these in a configuration file or in the database.
-* CreditCard fields are data which the user will supply.
+* CreditCard fields are data which the user supplies.
 For example, you want the user to specify their `firstName` and `billingCountry`, but you don't want a user to specify the payment `currency` or `returnUrl`.
 * `$options` is used for any payment-specific options, which are not set by the customer.
 For example, the payment `transactionId` and `returnUrl`, and you can also override the `currency` here if you need to.

 # The Payment Response